 If you wish, optional concentrations provide a structured academic plan.
 We encourage you to consult with department advisers to design individualized programs of study.
 For example, students have designed concentrations around themes such as race, ethnicity, and politics; global transformation; representation and law; social and economic inequalities; terrorism and national security; and citizenship studies.

+For a more detailed description of how to approach undergraduate studies in political science, please begin with our First-Year Focus page.
 For questions pertaining to choosing courses, please review our Frequently Asked Questions.

 How does political science prepare me for the future?